SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 For information about the behavior of these operators, see :doc:`../LanguageGuide/BasicOperators` and :doc:`../LanguageGuide/AdvancedOperators`.

+In addition to the standard library operators listed above, you use ``&`` immediately before the name of a variable that's being passed as an in-out argument to a function call expression.
+For more information and to see an example, see :ref:`Functions_InOutParameters`.

 ..
 TODO: Need to a brief write up on the in-out-expression.

 .. langref-grammar